Tom Tailor: How to Encourage Offline Customers to Buy Online

 Click-and-collect orders with segmented items within a single payment.
 With the click-and-collect model, a customer can order online and pay at a brick-and-mortar store.
 By default, the platform recorded orders like this as online ones attributed to the point of order placement.
 If a customer bought extra items at the “collect” store, their online promotion would not be applied to these extra items.
 This was seen as a problem.
 So a special feature was developed to separate items in the receipt.
 It would apply online promotions to an original order and then apply offline promotions to the cross-sale items.
 The platform now marks items like this specifically to ensure that BI gets the correct information by points of sale and promotions.

 Omnichannel features for customers.
-Mindbox is the master database for contacts and bonus points.
+Maestra is the master database for contacts and bonus points.
 However, it stores only bonus points for retail customers, whereas contact details are stored by the website.
 For this reason the online and offline bases could have different details for the same customer.
 To fix this issue, a feature was added.
 If a customer changes their data at a brick-and-mortar store, once online, they get a pop-up message asking them if they’d like to update their data on the website as well.

 Testing.
 There were extra subcontractors to combine the online and offline databases together.
 The results needed control and testing, which again was an additional workload for the team.